astronomyk/ScopeSim_FDR_Docs/SPIE_2020_paper/rst/3_building_blocks.rst

 Figure \ref{fig-ecosystem} illustrates the relationship between these three packages.
 Although there is a strict delineation between the scopes of each package, the interfaces between the packages allows them to interact almost seamlessly with each other.
-This can be seen in the code examples from section \ref{sec-examples}.
+This can be seen in the code examples from section \ref{examples}.
 The main code pattern for simulating observations with a specific instrument is the same for all use cases:

 1. download the required instrument packages from the instrument reference database (IRDB) using scopesim,